 The cost of BQA certification is normally $20-$50; however, certification till November 13 is free.
 Boehringer Ingelheim Vetmedica, Inc. will defray the cost of the certification.
-Visit www.BIVI-BQA.com to get started.
+Visit the BQA website to get started.
 If you have questions you can contact Steve Boyles, OSU Beef Extension Specialist or The Ohio Cattlemen’s Association.

 – Dr. Andrew P. Griffith, University of Tennessee

 FED CATTLE: Fed cattle traded $5 higher on a live basis compared to last week.
 Live prices were mainly $110 while prices on a dressed basis were mostly $170.
 The 5-area weighted average prices thru Thursday were $106.98 live, up $1.94 from last week and $168.05 dressed, up $1.77 from a week ago.
 A year ago prices were $135.07 live and $213.25 dressed.
 Live cattle prices appear to have turned the corner again, but Continue reading